-Not awful, but should have been much better This could have been a great movie, but the script was not witty enough, and the main actress (Jessica Biel) is miscast and out of her depth.
+This could have been a great movie, but the script was not witty enough, and the main actress (Jessica Biel) is miscast and out of her depth.
 She is pretty to look at, but she is not convincing as Larita Whittaker.
 She fails to convey a fascinating and sophisticate image, and some of her scenes with Kristin Scott Thomas (playing her mother in law) are almost painful to watch, since the latter so easily outshines her.
 We only find out she is more mature and with a much more painful history than her fiancé because she tells us so near the end of the film.

 Then the script... one of the highlights of the film is when Jessica Biel accidentally sits on her mother in law's little dog and kills it, and then she buries the body in secret with the help of the servants.
 By then, I was wondering whether I was watching a (supposedly witty) period piece or a Ben Stiller movie.
 And let's be frank, if we are going to get in this territory Ben Stiller does it better.
 Also, let's not talk about that cringe-inducing scene where Jessica Biel joins a traditional hunting party riding a motorbike.
 Or about the butler, drinking right in the middle of the party, in front of the guests.